 Settling in and Managing Wellbeing at University Workshop

 Feeling overwhelmed starting University during a Pandemic?
 Don't know where to start with what you need to know?
 Need some help managing change and your wellbeing?
 You’re not alone!
-Watch this online Wellbeing Workshop which was held and recorded on the 16 of September.
+Watch this online Wellbeing Workshop which was held recorded earlier in the year.

 Sleep Management Workshop

-Wed 14 Oct 2020, 11:00 am - 12:30pm.
-The Sleep Management workshop will explore briefly why we sleep, the cycles of sleep and how much sleep a person might need.
-It will then go onto identify behaviours and habits, which may negatively impact on our sleep, as well as identifying those which may encourage better sleep management.
-Then using a CBT framework, it will guide us through some practical exercises around helping to manage worry and its impact on sleep.
-Finally, the workshop will highlight some additional self-help strategies and resources around promoting a better sleep.
+The Sleep Management workshop explores briefly why we sleep, the cycles of sleep and how much sleep a person might need.
+It identifies behaviours and habits, which may negatively impact on our sleep, as well as identifying those which may encourage better sleep management.
+Using a CBT framework, it will guide us through some practical exercises around helping to manage worry and its impact on sleep.
+Finally, the workshop highlights some additional self-help strategies and resources around promoting a better sleep.
+You can watch this pre-recorded workshop here.

 Other Sources of Help